6/21/2026

 Maybe one of these jobs will land me an opportunity to advance to something more than breaking down boxes and stacking pointless evals.
 I guess the presenter's kids (who are still in college) know more about efficient management than a 33 year teacher-- but whatever.

 I think about how your future and your life really depends on the leverage of your parents.
-If they didn't make it, you are at a disadvantage.
-Even if they were climbing the corporate ladder and were not savvy, you were at a disadvantage.
-I felt that way.
+If they didn't make it, or struggled, you are at a disadvantage.
+Even if they were climbing the corporate ladder or were doing all of the things, you don't have that Golden Ticket.
+The Pedigree.

-My girl is better than I was, and hers will be even more at an advantage, but it was no picnic for me.
+My girl will be better than I was, and hers will be even more at an advantage-- but she (just like I) learned, it takes hard work.
+Once people no longer know what it's like to work for success, they fall into a different category--one I will never understand.

-Should I tell you about the 6th grade overnight birthday party to Laura Spitsberg's where I brought a puzzle for a gift (because that was what I would have liked as a gift) and she got Gloria Vanderbilt jeans from other girls...
+Should I tell you about the 6th grade overnight birthday party to Laura Spitsberg's where I brought a Jigsaw puzzle for a gift (because that was what I would have liked as a gift) and she got designer make-up, perfume and Gloria Vanderbilt jeans from other girls...
 Humiliating.
 Mom didn't know better.
-I wore Garanamulas clothing and played with strawberry shortcake dolls.
+I wore Garanimals clothing and played with strawberry shortcake dolls and plastic dinosaurs.
 I wasn't into makeup or boys or designer clothes.
 I was a child.
-Not a cotillion bred child or Jewish princess.
+Not a cotillion bred darling or Jewish princess.
+She lived in the coveted Eden Glen neighborhood-- what was the richest part of Carmel at the time before Crooked Stick was developed.
+She invited every girl from our class to the party.
+And you remember what I thought of that 6th grade homeroom..

 Well, I was never added to that friend group.
-I was laughed at for the rest of my time in Carmel.
-Guess that is why I have no female friends-- Or maybe it's just me.
+I was laughed at for the rest of my time in Carmel, driving a 1974 Ford hatchback Pinto with balled tires and no radio.
+Think Molly Ringwald in Pretty in Pink but a lot less glam.

 Ugh...sorry Rabbit Hole.